DCsunset/rangefs/README.md

 `fusermoutn` still needs to be used even after the program exits.
 You can also use `-a` option to auto unmount the fs upon program exit.

+Note that =rangefs= also supports block special file.
+However, you need to speicify the size of the range.
+Otherwise, the default size will be 0 (same as that in the block file metadata).

 See available options using `rangefs --help`.

 ## License